 4. How did you find your unique photography style and who influenced you the most?

-I did practice a lot during my initial years, took up assignments for free just to try my hands on it and build up a portfolio eventually.
-I am still in the phase of seeking inspiration and learning spirit.
-There have been a lot of national and international personalities that I have been following and the kind of novelty that they bring with every click is what I aspire to bring someday.
+I did practice a lot during my initial years and took up assignments for free just to try my hands at them.
+That helped me build up a portfolio eventually.
+I am still in the phase of seeking inspiration and a learning spirit.
+There have been a lot of national and international personalities that I have been following.
+The kind of novelty that they bring with every click is what I aspire to bring someday.

 5. How do you manage to narrate each and every small detail through your pictures?